tpsilva/charm-interface-vault-kv/README.md

 secrets in Vault.

-Access to the backend will be limited to the network address binding of of the relation endpoint name.
+Access to the backend will be limited to the network address binding of of the relation endpoint name and ownership of a secret\_id which the consuming application must retrieve using a one-shot token out-of-band from Juju.

 # Usage